Lenovo Legion 5i Gen 9 (16″, 16IRX9) Review

 PUBG PC 119fps 92fps 73fps

-It can be seen that the performance of Legion 5i Gen 9 is excellent in all games.
-Even in the highest settings, all the games ran at more than 60fps, providing smooth gameplay.
+As you can see, the Legion 5i Gen 9 performs very well in all games.
+Even on the highest settings, all games ran at over 60fps, providing a smooth gaming experience.

 Also Read: Asus ROG Zephyrus G14 2024 GA403 Review

-The all-new Legion 5i Gen 9 has an all-new inner-blown heat dissipation system, which is rare in the laptop industry.
-By eliminating side air outlets, incorporating inner air outlets, and optimizing internal air ducts, it achieves superior heat dissipation compared to traditional gaming notebooks.
-Moreover, on the teardown of the notebook, you can also observe the dual fans spinning in opposite directions and a dedicated hyperchamber.
-This design efficiently guides cool air inside the chamber and expels hot air through rear vents, maintaining optimal temperatures.
+The Legion 5i Gen 9 features a new inner-blown cooling system, which is rare in the laptop industry.
+By eliminating side air outlets, using internal air outlets, and optimizing the internal air ducts, it achieves better heat dissipation than traditional gaming laptops.
+During the disassembly of the laptop, we observe the dual fans spin in reverse and a dedicated hyper-chamber.
+This design effectively directs cool air inside the chamber and expels hot air through the rear vents to maintain optimal temperatures.

-GPU Stress Testing: We used the FurMark application.
-Before testing, the Anti-Aliasing was set at 4x.
-After almost half an hour, the power consumption was at 140W (stable).
-The temperature rose to 79.5°C while the frequency was 2680MHz.
+GPU stress test: We used the FurMark app.
+Before testing, the anti-aliasing was set to 4x.
+After almost half an hour, the power consumption was 140W (stable).
+The temperature rose to 79.5°C, and the frequency was 2680MHz.

 Summary:

 1. Hi, I am looking at the i9-14900HX version of this laptop.
-Did you have a 14900HX version to run the Cinebench benchmarks on?
+Do you have a 14900HX version to run the Cinebench benchmarks on?
 If not, how were they obtained?
-Are the Cinebench results presented the single-run or the 10 minutes tests?
+Are the Cinebench results presented in the single-run or the 10-minute tests?

 Thanks in advance